boracaglayan/bis-nl2sql/readme.md

 Dataset1 is business operation dataset for AD task management.

-Dataset2 is smaller operations data and for system operation and infrastructure management.
+Dataset2 is smaller operations dataset for system operation and infrastructure management.

 Files:
 1 - *.sqlite3 for sqlite database with sample data